opallab/neural_networks_and_computation/README.md

-# Computational abilities and efficiency of neural networks.
+# Computational capability and efficiency of neural networks.

 Contributed by Kimon Fountoulakis